wildQueequeg/UMass-Bookshare/README.md

 ### Running the App:

-To run the app, execute:
+To run the app, execute the following command from the <code>bookapp</code> directory:

 <code>npm start</code>